joshwcomeau/redux-sounds/README.md

 const store = createStore(rootReducer, applyMiddleware(loadedSoundsMiddleware));
 ```

+## Tests

+To run: `npm run test`

+Using Mocha for test-running, Chai Expect for assertions, and Istanbul for test coverage.

+While test coverage is 100%, because the tests run in Node, and Node has no ability to play sounds, the actual output is not tested.

+Because I've delegated these duties to Howler, though, I don't feel too bad about that.
+I check to make sure the right info is passed to Howler at the right time; Howler's tests can take it from there.

 ## Planned functionality

 The biggest feature I feel is missing from this implementation is a way to interrupt/stop sounds once they've started.
 I'd like to implement the ability to dispatch an action that _stops_ a sound.